abdgafartunde/abdgafartunde.github.io/index.md

 ---

-*Recently completed PhD from *The Chinese University of Hong Kong* with Hong Kong PhD Fellowship Scheme Funding.
+*Recently completed PhD from **The Chinese University of Hong Kong** with Hong Kong PhD Fellowship Scheme funding.
 Now continuing research as a Postdoctoral Researcher at JJJ University.*